Singularities of Ricci flow and diffeomorphisms: Introduction

+Rigidity and uniqueness of blowups are fundamental questions in regularity theory with many applications.
+In mean curvature flow, they play a major role in understanding the singular set, proving optimal regularity, understanding solitons, classifying ancient solutions, and understanding low entropy flows.
+In MCF, cylinders are rigid by \cite{CIM,CM10} and cylindrical blowups unique by \cite{CM2,CM9}.
+These results have important applications, \cite{CM4,CM5,CM6}.

 One of the central problems in many areas of dynamical systems, ergodic theory, PDEs and geometry is to understand the dynamics of a flow near singularities.
 Such as classifying nearby singularities, determining whether flows have unique limits or oscillate, and identifying dynamically stable solutions that attract nearby flows.
-These questions are more complicated in the presence of a gauge group, and more so if the group is large.
-The dynamics has implications for the flows themselves, such as long time behavior and generic phenomena, but also play an important role in the structure of the singular set, including uniqueness of blowups which is fundamental in regularity theory.
+These questions are more complicated in the presence of a gauge group.
 The techniques introduced here open a door for understanding dynamical properties for Ricci flows nearby.
-By further developing these techniques, we show in \cite{CM8} uniqueness of blowups for Ricci flow.
-Similar dynamical questions arise in many areas of geometry and analysis, such as mean curvature flow where the gauge group does not appear.
-In that setting, cylinders are rigid by \cite{CIM}, \cite{CM10} and cylindrical blowups unique by \cite{CM2}, \cite{CM9}.
-Rigidity and uniqueness, and methods related to the proofs, have many consequences, \cite{CIM}, \cite{CM2}--\cite{CM7}.
+By further developing these techniques, we show uniqueness of blowups for Ricci flow.
+See also the survey \cite{CM15}.

-The gauge group plays an essential role, and causes well-known difficulties, in many areas.
-In GR the invariance under the gauge group is crucial and stability of solutions to the Einstein equations is a central problem; \cite{CdK}, \cite{DR}, \cite{HV}.
-The two central difficulties in stability of black holes are determining the final state and proving convergence.
-Convergence can only be established relative to a coordinate system which cannot be a priori fixed but has instead to be constructed dynamically.
-This is the famous problem of gauge determination.

-1mm Theorem \ref{t:main} was first announced on July 6, 2018 at the Stanford conference ``Minimal Surfaces and Mean Curvature Flow''.
+2mm We would like to thank the referee for carefully reading through the manuscript and helpful comments.
+We would also like to thank Yi Lai, Yu Li and Bing Wang for their interest and comments.